 The Awakening of the Wyrms is a role playing campaign set in Tolkien’s Middle Earth in the early years of the 4th Age.
 Using locations and creatures from Middle Earth Role Playing (MERP) this alternative history involves the awakening of the Dragons of the Withered Heath and the subsequent havoc they wreak on the north.

-The narrative has been created by extrapolating on pre-existing ideas formulated by others: specifically Tolkien; the game-developers at Iron Crown Enterprises (I.C.E.) in their RPG, Middle Earth Role Playing (MERP); and the Queen of Shadows plot-line by Anders Blixt (https://gondica.wordpress.com/).
+The narrative has been created by extrapolating on pre-existing ideas formulated by others: specifically Tolkien; the game-developers at Iron Crown Enterprises (I.C.E.) in their RPG, Middle Earth Role Playing (MERP); and the awesome Queen of Shadows plot-line by Anders Blixt (https://gondica.wordpress.com/).
 This 4th age campaign also includes some ideas from a wonderful PBEM chronicle “The War for Mount Gundabad” by Scott Metz (http://www.geocities.ws/scott_metz/), describing adventurers involved in besieging Mount Gundabad.

 Familiarity with the works of Tolkien and I.C.E.’s Middle Earth Role Playing will make following the ‘Wyrms’ narrative easier.
-MERP familiarity is not essential if you can presuppose that there are items of power hidden in Middle Earth and other Dragons quietly residing in the Withered Heath.
+However, MERP familiarity is not essential if you can presuppose that there are items of power hidden in Middle Earth and other Dragons quietly residing in the Withered Heath.

-On that note be advised that I have also taken liberties with the Tolkien canon in that the free folk do not live happily ever after in the 4th age.
+On that note be advised that I have also taken liberties with the Tolkien canon in that the free folk do not live happily-ever-after in the 4th age.
 Astute Tokienites will note other heresies but I hope they can bear with me and/or insert their own alternate narrative workarounds.
 Also note that the Queen of Shadows Campaign is set in FA 151 whereas this outline starts at approximately FA 30 to make use of familiar characters from Lord of the Rings.
 A few name changes should easily convert this narrative to a later time.

-A powerful Evil Noldo Mind Mage is scheming to gain control of NW Middle Earth.
+A powerful Evil Noldo Mind Mage is scheming to gain control of North West Middle Earth.
 She acquires the two lost Palantiri of Forochel.
 Using the Palantir the Mage learns of an ancient evil relic of Morgoth within Mount Gundabad.
 Her spies also discover a valley in the Grey Mountains that has a Dragon repelling enchantment.
 The Sorceress uses the Palantir to guide the Orcs of Gundabad in effective raids upon the free folk of northern Eriador and Rhovanion.
 These raids eventually provoke a response…

 Gondor and Rohan send armies north on a twin pronged assault on Gundabad.
 Troops from realms across the north are sent to assist in the coordinated purging of the Goblin fortress.